Performing Arts Fellowship for Physical Therapists

 Location: Johns Hopkins Health Care & Surgery Center – Green Spring Station, Johns Hopkins Rehabilitation Clinic for Performing Artists at the Peabody Institute

-Prerequisites: applicants must meet two of the following criteria: (1) performing arts background, (2) completion of an accredited physical therapy residency program, or (3) certification as a clinical specialist.
-In addition, applicants must have a valid Maryland physical therapy license or be eligible to obtain one.
+Prerequisites: applicant must meet two of the following criteria: (1) performing arts background, (2) completion of an accredited physical therapy residency program, or (3) certification as a clinical specialist.
+In addition, applicant must have a valid Maryland physical therapy license or be eligible to obtain one and be eligible to work in the United States without visa sponsorship by the PMR department.

 Completion Rate: 100%